How to debug Magento

 So again, rename these directories and copy in a clean variant.
 Assuming you already downloaded a clean version of Magento as above, via SSH, you can do this:

-Then if the issue still isn't resolved, replace the lib directory too
+Then if the issue still isn't resolved, replace the

 At this point, your Magento store will be nothing more than a vanilla installation with a modified database.